hydrosquall/tiingo-python/README.rst

   # Initialize
   client = TiingoClient(config)

 Now you can use ``TiingoClient`` to make your API calls.
-(Other parameters are available for each endpoint beyond what has been written below, see the Tiingo website for full details).
+(Other parameters are available for each endpoint beyond what is used in the below examples, inspect the docstring for each function for details.).

 .. code-block:: python